 Delivering against this level of ambition will require significant changes across all aspects of a company’s value chain.
 This will create challenges and opportunities, as companies will need to deploy more internal decarbonization investment in more places over a longer period of time and will be obliged to work with suppliers to identify financially efficient, lower-carbon solutions across their entire value chain.

 The authors would like to thank Mark Chadwick, Jeremy Handler and Jessica Brooks for their contributions to this article.

-1 Minimum target boundary is 95% of Scope 1&2 and 3 long-term science based net zero target applied to mixed sector pathway absolute contraction of 90% reduction overall to 2050 or sooner (1.5C ambition).
+1 Minimum target boundary is 95% of Scope 1, 2, and 3 long-term science-based net-zero targets applied to mixed sector pathway absolute contraction of 90% reduction overall by 2050 or sooner (1.5°C ambition).

-2 Residual emissions are emissions sources that ‘remain unabated by the time net zero is reached at the global or sector level in 1.5˚C mitigation pathways with low or no overshoot’ (source: Science Based Target Initiative Net Zero Manual & Criteria (September 2021).
+2 Residual emissions are emissions sources that ‘remain unabated by the time Net Zero is reached at the global or sector level in 1.5°C mitigation pathways with low or no overshoot’ (Source: Science Based Target Initiative Net Zero Manual & Criteria (September 2021)).
 In this article, carbon offset credits are presented as the main instrument to neutralize residual emissions.
-Other balance mechanisms exist including GHG removals from value chain, avoided emissions from sold products and renewable energy certificates avoided.
+Other balance mechanisms exist including GHG removals from value chains, avoided emissions from sold products and renewable energy certificates.